social-protocols/social-protocols.github.io/content/projects.md

 ## Propolis

 [**Propolis**](https://github.com/social-protocols/propolis), inspired by
-[Polis](https://pol.is), is an attemt to create a scaling collective intelligence system based on asking and answering yes-no questions.
+[Polis](https://pol.is), is an attempt to create a scaling collective intelligence system based on asking and answering yes-no questions.